 RADIOGRAPHY - RADR 1391 - SPECIAL TOPICS IN MEDICAL RADIOLOGIC TECHNOLOGY/TECHNICIAN.
 Three hours credit.
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
 Forty-eight classroom hours.
-Prerequisites: RADR 2313, 2217, and 2366.
+Prerequisites: RADR 2313, 1202, and 2366.
 Co-requisite: RADR 2335.
 Lab fee.
+Program acceptance required.